 Regulatory authorities globally are also imposing greater monetary fines for privacy violations.
-For example, in 2016, the European Union adopted a new regulation governing data practices and privacy called the General Data Protection Regulation, or GDPR, which became effective on May 25, 2018.
+For example, in 2016, the European Union adopted a new regulation governing data practices and privacy called the General Data Protection Regulation, or EU GDPR, which became effective on May 25, 2018.
+In addition, following withdrawal of the UK from the EU (Brexit), as of January 2021, the UK incorporated the EU GDPR into United Kingdom law along with the UK Data Protection Act 2018 (referred to as the "UK GDPR" and together with the EU GDPR, referred to as the "GDPR").
 The GDPR applies to any company that collects and uses personal data in connection with offering goods or services to individuals in the European Union or the monitoring of their behavior.

-Non-compliance with the GDPR may result in monetary penalties of up to €20 million or 4% of worldwide revenue, whichever is higher.
+Non-compliance with the GDPR may result in monetary penalties of up to €20/£17.5 million or 4% of worldwide revenue, whichever is higher.
 The GDPR and other changes in laws or regulations associated with the enhanced protection of certain types of personal data, such as healthcare data or other sensitive information, could greatly increase the cost of providing our product candidates, if approved, or even prevent us from offering our product candidates, if approved, in certain jurisdictions.